crosenth/sra_submission/README.rst

 Main submission page: https://submit.ncbi.nlm.nih.gov/

-There are three parts to submitting and experiment: the bioproject, the biosamples and the fastq sequence submissions.
+There are three parts to submitting and experiment: the Bioproject, the Biosamples and the SRA fastq sequence submissions.

 To start, here is the login credentials that have been used thus far for submissions::